 Our homeschooling program provides children with their own login where their progress thru the homeschooling curriculum will be tracked.
 Each unit is made up of animated lessons, interactive activities, unit assessments, and integrated printable worksheets for reinforcement.

-Time4Learning’s homeschooling website provides a comprehensive language arts and math curriculum and includes science, social studies, and art as a bonus in most grades.
+Time4Learning’s homeschooling website provides a comprehensive language arts and math curriculum and includes science, social studies, and art in most grades.
 Foreign language is available as optional extra education for an additional fee.

 While Time4Learning has many Christian homeschoolers and non-Christian homeschoolers, many people want to know where Time4Learning is positioned on the religious versus secular homeschool scale.
 Time4Learning is a secular homeschooling curriculum which is standards-based.
 There is no single religious focus to the curriculum; there are mentions of a number of religions and holidays.
 In one point, a Native American story presents a traditional Native American story of creation.
 There is also a discussion of Darwin as a historical figure.